cjmartin/cjmartin.github.com/_posts/2025-04-09-jekyll-tools.md

       permalink: /journal/:year/:month/:slug/
 ```

-Now my posts all had permalinks including the year and month, which will be nice when I add year and month index pages later, and the old `/journal/:title` links redirect nicely.
+Now posts have permalinks with year and month, which will be useful for future index pages.
+Old `/journal/:title` links redirect nicely.
 Huzzah.

 ### Single Category Permalinks

-Jekyll supports `:categories` in permalinks out of the box, but I don't like how it handles posts that are in multiple categories.
-For example, this post is in both the `tools` and `field-notes` categories, since it's about tools and it has this overview of why I built the tools.
-Eventually it will show up on the main `/journal`, but also on `/tools` and `/field-notes` category pages.
+Jekyll supports `:categories` in permalinks, but I dislike how it handles posts in multiple categories.
+For example, this post is in both `tools` and `field-notes`.
+It will appear on `/tools` and `/field-notes` category pages.

-If I used `/:categories/:year/:month/:slug/` the post permalink would be `/tools/field-notes/2025/04/jekyll-tools`.
-I don't like this because `/tools/field-notes` will never be a valid category url.
+Using `/:categories/:year/:month/:slug/` would result in `/tools/field-notes/2025/04/jekyll-tools`.
+I dislike this because `/tools/field-notes` will never be a valid category URL.

-I would prefer to specify a `link_category` value in the post front matter that specifies which category should be used in the permalink.
-This can be considered the post's "primary category" even though it's also included in others.
+I prefer specifying a `link_category` in the post front matter to specify the primary category in the permalink.

 ```yaml
 categories: